akdovlet/AK-GS_minishell/README.md

 - No leftover open file descriptors, every open FD should be closed when no longer in use, including in child processes
 - The program is not allowed to crash, every error should print a message similar to bash and exit (if fatal) or continue graciously
 - Only one global variable for the sole purpose of catching signals.
 - Coding on the master branch is forbidden, every feature has its own branch and is then merged with master

+## To do

+- When syscall such as pipe() or fork() fails, terminate all the pipeline and return the correct exit code (128 or 126)